 What do journalists want from defence PR?

 In a growing and crowded defence marketplace, journalists want to speak to executives and opinion leaders who have a broad perspective of the market and can shed light on new and emerging trends.
-They are looking to speak to articulate and well-informed industry experts who support their views with facts and stats, and first-hand experiences from the defence and security field.
+There’s a lot of noise and a lot of news in the sector especially when you consider the scale of the industry, and particularly in the context of the prime contractors and their stronghold on the share of voice in the media.
+Journalists are looking to speak to articulate, well-informed industry experts who support their views with facts, who offer genuinely original insights, and who can demonstrate they have first-hand experience in the field.

 Evergreen defence topics you must have an opinion on

-Integration and the future of defence interoperability across air, land, sea, security and satellite remains one of the key industry challenges.
-With a typical defence industry supplier being a small or medium-sized enterprise with fewer than 100 staff, the challenge is to select the most appropriate standards to enable all international partners and allies to communicate or share data effectively and thus continuously strengthen their security capacity.
+Integration and the future of defence interoperability across air, land, sea, security and satellite remains one of the key industry talking points.
+The challenge is to select the most appropriate standards to enable all international partners and allies to communicate or share data effectively and thus continuously strengthen their security capacity.

 Defence companies we love and why